 They are very people-oriented and will want to be by your side for most of the day.
-These mixes are also very good at picking up social cues and will readily relax and snuggle whenever their owners are doing the same.
+These mixes are also very good at picking up on social cues and will readily relax and snuggle whenever their owners are doing the same.

 Goldendoodles are very accepting of strangers and even welcome their attention.

 This quality makes them great companions.
 However, it also makes mini golden doodles less than ideal guard dogs.
 Strangers and intruders are more likely to be greeted with love than a bark.

 If you are looking for a similar-sized guard dog the Mini Australian Shepherd makes a better choice.